 I have spent most of my restaurant career working in corporate restaurants where the notion of a shift drink was unthinkable.
 In fact, my first exposure to the term was in a restaurant management training manual where it was explained that providing shift drinks was expressly prohibited.
 Most of the independent restaurants I worked in up until that point were not the types of places you would even find the offer of a shift drink attractive in.
 The staff would reconvene at the bar a few doors down for our post shift drink on our own dime.
 The notion of a shift drink never really crossed my mind much until I entered the consulting arena.
+Mama Lion just launched a brand new Menu from one of L.A.’s finest Chefs, Ricardo Zarate.
+The menu features classic Peruvian dishes and small plates with a Koreatown restaurant flair.

 Many independent restaurant owners have accepted the fact that providing a shift drink is a great morale booster and reward for hard working employees who do not receive many other benefits.
 Other owners have been convinced that this is the industry norm and something employees should expect and be entitled to.
 Still other owners want to be the life of the party and providing access to free drinks provides them with a way to bond with their staff.
 Whatever the reasoning the owner uses to justify this decision, the staff is willing to take them up on their generosity.
 Even with all of these reasons in mind, I contend that offering a free shift drink to your staff is a bad policy and one that should be eliminated.